eclab/edisyn/README.md

 At present Edisyn *only runs on OS X* (well, I've only tried it on OS X, that's its target).
 If you try running it elsewhere, you're on your own.
 We have confirmation that it runs fine under Linux.

-This is Edisyn version 4, an early prerelease which doesn't feel very MacOS like yet, and which has lots of wires sticking out.
+This is Edisyn version 5, an early prerelease which doesn't feel very MacOS like yet, and which has lots of wires sticking out.
 But it works!
 Try it out on your synth!

 ## Installation

-For the time being, to install Edisyn you need to do the following three things.
+For the time being, to install Edisyn you need to do the following two things.

 1. Install the Java JDK.
-2. Place the file `libraries/coremidi4j-1.0.jar` in the directory `/Library/Java/Extensions`
-3. Put file `jar/edisyn.4.jar` where you like (it's Edisyn's executable).
+2. Put the file `jar/edisyn.5.jar` where you like (it's Edisyn's executable).

 ## Running

-Double click on the file `edisyn.4.jar`
+- *On OS X:* Double click on the file `edisyn.5.jar`
+- *On Windows:* I don't know.
+Anyone?
+- *On Linux:* In Ubuntu, you'll first need to change the Properties of the jar file (see the "Open With" tab) to your Java VM.
+Thereafter you can just double-click on the file.

 Edisyn should launch and either present you with a window asking what MIDI interface you want to use, or tell you that there are no available MIDI interfaces, and that you'll need to work offline.